-Implications While defining sustainability conceptually continues to preoccupy scholars and policymakers, educating the general public on these advancements should also be prioritised, given the high reliance on individuals to implement the many sustainability initiatives and innovations in existence.
+Practical implications - While defining sustainability conceptually continues to preoccupy scholars and policy makers, educating the general public on these advancements should also be prioritised, given the high reliance on individuals to implement the many sustainability initiatives and innovations in existence.
+Originality/value - The study uses an innovative methodology to learn how individuals perceive a very complex topic.